jtomfarrar/SAFARI_mooring/README.md

 **Usage**
 Run scripts from the repo root or `src/` directory as you normally do in your workflow.
 Most scripts are intended to be executed as stand‑alone analysis steps.

-If you need a higher‑level driver, configuration file, or an environment spec, say the word and I’ll add it.